 This highlights a significant trend: Start your own business or be at the mercy of someone else’s.

-That said, the demand for courses on business and entrepreneurship has been on the rise.
+That said, the demand for business courses and entrepreneurship courses has been on the rise.
 In particular, courses that teach practical skills like time management, marketing, and financial planning are in high demand.

-If you have experience in business or entrepreneurship, consider creating a course that can help people start and grow their businesses.
+If you have experience in business or entrepreneurship, you can create online courses that can help people start and grow their businesses.

 Dog training is a popular online course idea for a few reasons: